Skip to Content

 Instructions

-2. Drain the green beans, and mix them together with the cream of mushroom soup and about 2/3 of the can of French fried onions.
-Transfer to either a 9"x9" square baking dish or an 11" oval baking dish.
+- In a large glass bowl, mix them together the drained green beans, cream of mushroom soup, and ⅔ of the can of French fried onions.
+Transfer to a large ceramic baking dish.

-3. Bake uncovered at 350 degrees for about 45 minutes, until bubbling.
-Top with the remaining French fried onions and bake for an additional 5 minutes, until the French fried onions are golden brown.
+- Bake uncovered at 350 degrees for about 45 minutes, until bubbling.
+Top with the remaining French fried onions and bake for an additional 5 minutes, until the fried onions are golden brown.

 Slow Cooker Green Bean Casserole